kirpy0x/hello-world/README.md

 Hi there!

 I've loved computer my whole life as my dad always had a bunch of computers lying around the house.
 I spent hours apon hours tinkering with them and my own to try and understand them.
 At the time my Mom had a C++ for dummies book that she gave me to start coding back when I was still in grade school.
 I remember going through the first few chapters, though, feelling very overwhelmed by it all.
-Eventually I did end up making a game but I don't remember much more that that.
+Eventually I did end up making a game but I don't remember much more than that.

 After moving out of my parents house I got a callcenter job a a customer service representative and worked up to supervisor.
-I lover leading others however the whole envirement just didn't feel suited for me.
+I love leading others however the whole envirement just didn't feel suited for me.

 I spotted the "Desktop Engineer" position that opened up for the site I worked at and applied and GOT IT!
 I was very excited and fully enjoyed the work.
 During my time there more and more became repetative as I felt I stopped learning new things.
 All the while I really needed to make more money to have a less money stresed life and looking at other desktop positions in my city seamed to pay the same.